carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 The code object metadata is specified by the ``NT_AMD_AMDHSA_METADATA`` note record (see :ref:`amdgpu-note-records`).

-The metadata is specified as a YAML formated string (see [YAML]_ and :doc:`YamlIO`).
+The metadata is specified as a YAML formatted string (see [YAML]_ and :doc:`YamlIO`).

 The metadata is represented as a single YAML document comprised of the mapping